Texas Sage

 Maintenance

 A small plant that can be easily overwhelmed by larger species, so best used in borders, in mass, shortgrass meadow, rock gardens, or the edge of limestone prairies.
 Very similar to Salvia engelmannii, Salvia texana has a longer bloom period and smaller, darker flowers.
-Native habitat: well-drained limestone soils and on hills from north-central Texas (Denton County).
-Propagation: seed.
+Native habitat: well-drained limestone soils and hills.

 Blooms March-May.
 An upright plant with one to many stems and small, fuzzy, lance-shaped, aromatic leaves.
 The small purple blooms are followed by a 4 to 3-sided nutlet.
 The nutlet is dull brown, rounded on back, and flat on 2 inward faces.